Skip to content

 n8n

-• Good for: Organizations wanting open-source flexibility and self-hosting options.
+• Good for: Teams wanting open-source flexibility and self-hosting.

-• Features: Self-hosting option, visual workflows, code flexibility, extensive integrations.
+• Features: Self-hosting option, visual workflows, code-level flexibility.

 • Downsides: Requires more technical setup if self-hosting.